RogueRope/docs/content/docs/main/intro.md

 description: 'Rogue rope is focused on infrastructure: we provide a space, a place to pitch your tent, stuff to eat and drink.
 Suspension points.
 A sound-system.
 Water and power, toilets and warm showers.'
-lead: What's this rope camp?
+lead: What's Rogue Rope Camp?
 date: 2021-03-13T15:21:01.000+02:00
 lastmod: 2022-03-05T15:21:01.000+02:00
 toc: true